Policies and Procedures about Quality Assurance for EPA Organizations

 - Assess existing data, when used to support Agency decisions or other secondary purposes, to verify that they are of sufficient quantity and adequate quality for their intended use.

-EPA policy CIO 2105.0 also contains program-specific specifications and responsibilities for EPA managers and staff.
+EPA CIO 2105.1 Environmental Information Quality Policy also contains program-specific specifications and responsibilities for EPA managers and staff.

 Relationship to EPA's Information Quality Guidelines

-Because of the diversity and dispersion of programs within EPA, the EPA Quality System is decentralized.
+Because of the diversity and dispersion of programs within EPA, the EPA Quality Program is decentralized.
 EPA organizations have individual quality systems that specifically address their needs.
-As a result, the EPA Quality System is composed of individual quality systems developed and implemented by the various EPA Regions, National Program Offices, and the National Centers and Laboratories in the Office of Research and Development.
+As a result, the EPA Quality Program is composed of individual quality systems developed and implemented by the various EPA Regions, National Program Offices, and the National Research Centers and Laboratories in the Office of Research and Development.

-Overall, there are more than 40 EPA organizations that maintain quality systems.
+Overall, there are more than 30 EPA organizations that maintain quality systems.
 These organizations are usually at the Regional Office level, at the level immediately below each National Program Office, and at the National Research Center and Laboratory level.
-Specialized, complex, large, or highly-visible programs (for example, EPA's Great Lakes National Program) also may have their own quality systems.
+Specialized, complex, large, or highly-visible programs may also may have their own quality systems.
 Typically, such programs cut across organizational lines and have their own organizational infrastructure.

-The Assistant Administrator for Environmental Information is responsible for developing and coordinating the EPA Quality System in addition to directing its implementation within EPA.
-This role is performed by the Quality Staff.
-See our Agency-wide Quality Systems Documents page for more information on the Quality Staff.
+The Deputy Assistant Administrator for Environmental Information is responsible for developing and coordinating the EPA Quality Program in addition to directing its implementation within EPA.
+This role is performed by the Enterprise Quality Management Division.
+See our Agency-wide Quality Program Documents page for more information on the Enterprise Quality Management Division (EQMD).

 The Graded Approach